DEPRESSION AND SEXUAL ADDICTION – SEX ADDICTION AUSTRALIA

 Sex Addiction Australia dedicates this page to discusses depression in relation to sexual addiction disorder.
-A smaller number of sex addicts act out sex to ‘self-medicate’ underlying depression.
-Some partners of sex addicts may develop depression as a consequence of untreated sex addiction induced betrayal trauma (SAI-T), they may sustain due to infidelity.
+A smaller number of sex addicts may act out sex to ‘self-medicate’ underlying depression (and/or other mental health issues) while their partners may develop depression as a consequence of infidelity.

 MAJOR DEPRESSIVE EPISODES